|Link to this site|

 The Sonoma Coast Pinot Noir is the workhorse of the winery and is consistently a fine representation of the true Sonoma Coast viticulture area.
 A number of other estate cuvee and vineyard-designate bottlings are now produced, with Andreen-Gale, Moon Select, Camp Meeting Ridge, Frances Thompson, and Sea View Ridge being the most recognizable.

 There have been a number of talented winemakers at Flowers who have gone on to distinguish themselves at other wineries or through their own labels.
 These include, Steve Kistler, Greg La Follette (Jim Ball Vineyards, Tandem, Londer, De Loach), Hugh Chapelle (Lynmar), and Ross Cobb (Cobb Wines).
 Darrin Low arrived in 2008 and was replaced by Jason Jardine, formerly of Rhys Vineyards, in 2010.
+David Keatley, who joined Flowers in 2008, became head winemaker in 2014.
 The viticulturist is Larry Bradley (since the early 1990s).
 Production is about 3,000 cases per year of estate grown Chardonnay and Pinot Noir.